Irving Mills: Duke Ellington

-Innovations

 Band within a band concept

 One of Mills' most significant innovations was the "band within a band" concept, recording small group sides.
 He started this in 1928 by arranging for members of Ben Pollack's band to make records under an array of pseudonyms on dime store labels — like Banner, Oriole, Cameo, Domino, and Perfect — while Pollack had an exclusive contract with Victor.
 A number of these records are considered jazz classics by collectors.
 Mills printed "small orchestrations," transcribed off the record, so that non-professional musicians could see how great solos were constructed.
 This was later done by Benny Goodman, Artie Shaw, and several other bands.

-Booking company
+Other business interests

 Irving formed the Mills Artists Booking Company.
 In 1934, he formed an all-female orchestra, headed by Ina Ray.
 He added Hutton to her name and it became the popular Ina Ray Hutton and her Orchestra.

-Music publishing

 In 1934, Mills Music also began a publishing subsidiary, Exclusive Publications, Inc., specializing in orchestrations by songwriters like Will Hudson, who co-wrote the song "Mr. Ghost Goes to Town" with Mills and Mitchell Parish in 1936.